 (McMillan et al., 2008).

-The Modern Language Association (MLA) is among the most common formatting style.
-It is often the preferred standard for the Humanities and social sciences.
+The Modern Language Association (MLA) is the most common formatting style.
+It is preferred standard for the Humanities and social sciences.

 In-text citation follows the author-page format.

 Burke, Kenneth.
 Language as Symbolic Action: Essays on Life, Literature, and Method.
 University of California Press, 1966.
 (Book with single author)

 Nordhaus, William D. "After Kyoto: Alternative Mechanisms to Control Global Warming."
 American Economics Review, vol. 96, no. 2, 2006, pp. 31-34.
 (Journal)